 The Wedding Present : SOMETHING LEFT BEHIND

-A new feature documentary about the “greatest break-up album of all time”.
-Exploring music, obsession, love, loss and fading youth over the 30 year lifespan of The Wedding Present’s much-heralded 1987 debut LP, 'George Best'.
+The definitive story of a record that has been labelled the “greatest break-up album of all time”, exploring music, obsession, love, loss and fading youth over the 30 year lifespan of The Wedding Present’s much-heralded debut LP, 'George Best'.

-Directed by Andrew Jezard the film features interviews with all four original band members, key players in the record’s history plus the major influence behind its very existence.
-Something Left Behind also follows the album’s story through the eyes of the fans who have carried it with them for a lifetime and often consider it the very definition of youth.
+Featuring interviews with all four original band members, key players in the record’s history plus the major influence behind its very existence, Something Left Behind also follows the album’s story through the eyes of the fans who have carried it with them for a lifetime.
+The story concludes with the band’s homecoming show in Leeds, the city witnessing a blistering and emotional final-ever performance of the album and the closing of a hugely significant and personal chapter for David Gedge and The Wedding Present.

 "At the ULU gig in 2007 that featured the album in full I was amazed by the fan-base who very clearly had been there the first time round in 1987 and, seemingly for one night only, were transported back to their youth.